devmnj/devmnj/README.md

 ### All the repos found in this account meant to help the community.
- I am passionate about fullstack devevelopment.
+ I am passionate about fullstack devevelopment and ML.
 <!--
 **manojap/manojap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.